TheBeege/kivy_class/README.md

 ```

 ### Setting up a Virtual Machine for yourself?
+We're not going to go into why we do each of these steps.
+This is a one-time setup, unless you plan on becoming a major Linux user.
+If that is something you're interested in, let me know in Discord, and I can explain things to you.
 1. [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads) for Windows Hosts (assuming you're on Windows)
 2. [Download the Ubuntu ISO](https://www.ubuntu.com/download/desktop) for version 16.04.4 LTS (or similar number)
 3. In VirtualBox, click the blue New button on the top left